 IMPORTANT: It is always recommended that a suitable drain pan be installed under the water heater to protect the area from water damage resulting from normal condensation production, a leaking tank or piping connections.
-Refer to "Location Requirements" on page 4.
+Refer to the "Location Requirements" section.
 Under no circumstances is the manufacturer to be held responsible for any water damage in connection with this water heater.